yknx4/yknx4.github.io-generator/content/page/about.md

 I love to read everything about tech, and I try to hack every single gadget in my hands.

-Currently i have a router with tomato-wrt working as my personal server, and customized roms on my Android devices,I also enjoy the music, and have played guitar for 10 years, but mostly as a casual hobby and not as a professional guitarist.
+Currently I have a router with tomato-wrt working as my personal server, and customized roms on my Android devices,I also enjoy the music, and have played guitar for 10 years, but mostly as a casual hobby and not as a professional guitarist.